WasmEdge/docs/docs/contribute/source/plugin/wasi_crypto.md

 ---
-sidebar_position: 3
+sidebar_position: 1
 ---

-# 2.3.3 Build with WasmEdge-httpsReq Plugin
+# 2.3.1 Build with WASI-Crypto Plugin

 ## Prerequisites

-Currently, WasmEdge used `OpenSSL 1.1` or `3.0` for the the dependency of WasmEdge-HttpsReq.
+Currently, WasmEdge used `OpenSSL 1.1` or `3.0` for the WASI-Crypto implementation.

 For installing `OpenSSL 1.1` development package on `Ubuntu 20.04`, we recommend the following commands: